Joshalphonse/Portfolio-Workshop/docs/PRESENTING_THE_PROJECTS.md

 import wixData from 'wix-data';
 ```

-5. Lets add two constants that will help us out later on in our code.
-One constant for the collection's name and the other for the field we'll use to filter our data through.
+5. Lets add two variables that will help us out later on in our code.
+One variable for the collection's name and the other for the field we'll use to filter our data through.
 ```
 const collectionName = 'Projects';
 const fieldToFilterByInCollection = 'tags';